ELSO Speaking Groups Program

 If you are interested in becoming a facilitator, you will need to:

-- complete a brief application form due by August 28, 2018: Fall 2018 SGP Facilitator Application
+complete a brief application form by February 3: SP2020 Facilitator SGP Application

-- attend an initial orientation meeting (for all new facilitators), a mid-semester meeting, and final reception
+- attend an initial orientation meeting (for all new facilitators - date and time TBA), a mid-semester meeting, and final reception

-- commit for 8-weeks of the semester to help organize and facilitate small, weekly discussion groups with international graduate students beginning the week of September 17 and ending the week of November 12
+- commit for 8-weeks of the semester (March 2 - May 3) to help organize and facilitate small, weekly discussion groups with international graduate students

 - maintain brief documentation of meeting dates and attendance for program records